jhlins/simpleTier/README.md

 This GUI template should serve as a base for your future expansion and purpose.
 Enjoy!

 See import list for dependencies.

+The code itself isnt very well commented as this is done as a side hobby for my own development, happy to explore further developments.